-Did you wait till Black Friday to buy an expensive product?
+Did you wait until Black Friday to buy an expensive product?
 Please do a proper research online in advance to see the average price of the product.
 Often, discounts are not as good as they appear.
 Comparison websites such as Google shopping are perfect tools to find out whether the Black Friday offer is really an offer you cannot resist.

 Timing is king

-In retail stores it is unfortunately unavoidable to queue up early in the day.
+In retail stores, it is unfortunately unavoidable to queue up early in the day.
 The most exciting offers may otherwise be sold out already after a few hours.

 Obviously online there is no physical queue but also here speed is of essence.
 Check at what exact time the offer becomes available (don´t forget to factor in your time zone) and try to buy in the first seconds.
-Otherwise the best offers can be gone very fast.
+Otherwise, the best offers can be gone very fast.